|Last updated 17 July 2023|

 Australia-Cocos-Johannesburg service was made by Captain Ken Jackson in

-VH-EAD in late July, followed by the official launch of the unaugural
+later.
+This was followed by the official launch of the unaugural

 passenger service which departed Sydney on 1 September 1952, again